Moment to See, Courage to Act

 The above readings and discussion groups brought faculty together to think about the challenges facing our community, our country, and our world during this unique moment to see.

-- The focus of your work
+- The focus of their work

 - Why that work is important